 - Married... with Children: Kelly would rather people think Sticky the Clown is her father instead of Al; Peggy prefers telling people her husband is dead.
 Also, Bud and Kelly are both excited when they think Al's going to prison.

 - Fringe's Walter Bishop is clinically insane from having part of his brain cut out, and frequently goes off on tangents about how the shaved head of the corpse that they are experimenting on looks just like Peter's bare bottom when he was a baby.

-: Uh oh.
-Olivia
+Walter: Uh oh.

-: I just got an erection.
+Walter: I just got an erection.
 Oh, fear not, it's nothing to do with your state of undress.
 I think I simply need to urinate.

 - Alan and Amy Matthews on Boy Meets World were usually just Good Parents however they delved into this on occasion.
 For example, in one episode Amy decides to take a creative writing class at the local university and happens to enroll in Eric's class.
 She proceeds to write artsy short stories about her and Alan's wedding night and Eric's birth.

-- When Rita asks Michael Bluth about his family in Arrested Development, the "previous girlfriends" montage reveals the depths of embarassment his family has caused him, so he simply blurts out the lie "I have no family."
+- When Rita asks Michael Bluth about his family in Arrested Development, the "previous girlfriends" montage reveals the depths of embarrassment his family has caused him, so he simply blurts out the lie "I have no family."

 Michael: (to himself) Why didn't I think of this before?

 - It only got worse when they found out about Rita anyway.
 They end up kidnapping her, knocking her out and abandoning her on a bench by the road when they think they accidentally killed her.

 - CSI Sara to Grissom, via Skype.
 "Your mother is talking about our sex life."